haswanthakula/Ennnea_Intern_Tasks/Java_Programs/README.md

 The application simulates an e-commerce platform with the following functionalities:

   *Inventory Management: Uses a Map to store items with their prices.
   *Shopping Cart: Uses a List to allow duplicate items and preserve insertion order.
-8Wishlist: Uses a Set to store unique items.
+  *Wishlist: Uses a Set to store unique items.